-I’ve read so many reviews about these puppies that I can honestly give you the majority of ins and outs about them.
 Like you, I needed a good mixing/reference solution and waited quite a long time before deciding to purchase any kind of monitors!
 What are studio monitors?

 I scoured the internet and read as much as I could.
 I read every single amazon review, then went to as many other sites as possible.
 I literally went back and forth for weeks before finally arriving at a decision.
 I had never heard of the name JBL before, so I put extra care into making sure there was a universal consensus about how good these are.

 To put it bluntly, the hype was real.

 It’s almost like buying your first smartphone.
 You can never go back to a flip phone or even a slide phone for that matter.
 The convenience of a smartphone is priceless in today’s fast paced society.
 Likewise, I could never go back to laptop speakers, standard computer speakers, or even a pair of Logitechs!
 The difference in sound quality is night and day.

 They are everything I wanted and needed, and then some.
 Are these the best ever?
 No, of course not.
 Are they the best entry level monitors?
 I would say so.